tommadness/KH2Randomizer/docs/seed-generator/textures/index.md

 (including bosses).

 > Due to the way textures are applied, this option will only work properly when using Panacea for loading mods into the
-> PC Epic Games Store version of the game.
+> PC versions of the game.

 ## Texture Recolor Settings